 A volunteer peer-mentoring support network for people affected by M.E. in Scotland, Mentor M.E. is a five-year project funded by the Health and Social Care Alliance Scotland (the Alliance) and the Scottish Government from the Transforming Self-Management in Scotland Fund.
 By providing tailored training and skills development, matching for volunteer mentors and mentees and ongoing one-to-one and group support, we will develop a strong sustainable network led by people living with M.E.
 Find out more on our Mentor M.E. page.

 Action for M.E. worked with partners to produce M.E. matters now, a manifesto for the Scottish Parliament elections in May.
 The manifesto asks potential candidates to help us transform the lives of people with M.E. by ensuring that everyone who has the illness gets access to the support they need.
 It also tells them what they can do to help us achieve this aim.
-Throughout 2016, we are meeting with MSPs who pledged their support for the manifesto to discuss how we can work together to improve outcomes for people with M.E.
+We are meeting with MSPs who pledged their support for the manifesto to discuss how we can work together to improve outcomes for people with M.E.

 Ending in March 2016, the Living and learning with M.E. project offered opportunities for people affected by M.E. to come together to ensure that their voices are heard.
 Taking part in workshops, and collaborating on the production of a self-management resource, people with M.E. were supported to develop skills and reduce the significant isolation that often exists for people with the illness.
 This led to the launch of our self-management resource Taming the Gorilla, a guide designed to help you to navigate your way through the maze of information available about M.E. informed by the experiences of people living with the illness.